bbauska/W3Cx-2of5/README.md

     -   Navigate by keyboard

--   <b>Test in multiple browsers**: remember that just testing in Chrome does not work for everyone!  ;)
+-   <b>Test in multiple browsers</b>: remember that just testing in Chrome does not work for everyone!  ;)

 <h4>Adaptability</h4>

--   <b>Media queries**: set media query breakpoints in em or ch, not always in px.
+-   <b>Media queries</b>: set media query breakpoints in em or ch, not always in px.

--   <b>Liquid layouts and relativity**: what is your sizing based on?
+-   <b>Liquid layouts and relativity</b>: what is your sizing based on?

 -   Containing block size? → Use percents.